lovlynia/unofficial-guide-starter/README.md

 | 10 | | | |

 > Note: Source #6 (US News) is listed in the plan but was **not retrievable** —
-> the page is protected by Akamai bot detection and returned no usable text via
+> the page is protected and returned no usable text via
-> automated scraping, so it was excluded from the final corpus.
+> automated scraping, so it was excluded.
 This directly
 > caused the safety-question failure documented below.

 ---